raizen74/NestJS-microservices/README.md

 Swap transport from TCP to **gRPC + Protocol Buffers**  --> Branch `grpc`

-**Apollo GraphQL gateway** calls the AUTH microservice passing the Authentication header with the JWT, grabs the returned user and injects it as user header in each graphQL request
+**Apollo GraphQL gateway** calls the AUTH microservice passing the Authentication header with the JWT, grabs the returned user and injects it as user header in each graphQL request.
+The gateway communicates via http with the 3 GraphQL resolvers (subgraphs defined in `gateway.module.ts`)